pagkly/Zed/Investopedia4/Regulation E Definition.md

 ## Special Considerations

-Consumers should make sure they are complying with federal regulations when reporting errors to make sure their financial institutions are complying and to avoid liability.
+Consumers should make sure they are complying with federal regulations when reporting errors to make sure their financial institutions are complying and to avoid [[Liability|liability]].
 Financial institutions should circulate these regulations internally to make sure they have no difficulty in complying.